clesk/clesk.github.io/index.md

 permalink: /
 header:
   overlay_image: /images/banner.jpg
-  overlay_filter: 0.6
+  overlay_filter: 0.3
-  caption: ""
+  caption: "caption"
   nav: true
-  overlay_header: true
-  overlay_container: "<div style='padding:1800px 0;'></div>"
+  classes: full-height
 ---

 <a id="home"></a>

-We study how climate change interacts with the terrestrial systems that underpin human thriving.
+We study how climate change interacts with the terrestrial systems that underpin human thriving, like agriculture, vegetation and water resources.

 ### Interested in climate impacts research?
 The group is presently growing!
 Reach out if you're interested in joining the group as a Bachelors, Masters or PhD student.